 If you’re not a fan of drinking water, try adding fruit without blending it.
 Refrigerate or add ice for hotter days.

 Following these tips will add flavor and variety without adding calories.
-If you miss sugar, add a little honey, making sure to gradually reduce how much you add.
-You’ll see that within a few months, you’ll be used to drinking plain water.
+If you miss sugar, add a little honey, making sure you gradually reduce how much you add.
+You’ll see that, within a few months, you’ll be used to drinking plain water.

 2. More herbal tea and less soft drinks

 It’s a fact that it’s hard to keep skin hydrated when you drink soft drinks.
-Still, we tend to adapt the habit because of its flavor, sweetness, and energy boost.
+Still, we tend to adapt the habit because of the flavor, sweetness, and energy boost it gives us.

 To give your tea even more flavor, you can add fruit or spices.
 Here’s a good example:

 Cinnamon tea with pear and vanilla

 In addition to its deliciously refreshing flavor, this tea’s ingredients help lessen nausea and joint pain.